CentraleNantesRobotics/baxter_common_ros2/baxter_bridge/README.md

 - roscpp_serialization
 - rostime xmlrpcpp

-They can be installed through the OSRF repos (Noetic) or the Debian ones.
+All ROS 1 dependencies can be installed from the `deb` files available in [baxter_legacy](https://github.com/CentraleNantesRobotics/baxter_legacy).

 ## Compile options